Design a stack with the following operations.

 The above operations take O(n) time.

-We can use a linked list with two pointers, one pointer to first node (also used as top when elements are added and removed from beginning).
-The other pointer is needed for last node so that we can quickly link the linked list of s2 at the end of s1.
+We can use a linked list with two pointers, one pointer to the first node (also used as a top when elements are added and removed from the beginning).
+The other pointer is needed for the last node so that we can quickly link the linked list of s2 at the end of s1.
 Following are all operations.

-a) push(): Adds the new item at the beginning of linked list using first pointer.
+a) push(): Adds the new item at the beginning of linked list using the first pointer.

-b) pop(): Removes an item from beginning using first pointer.
+b) pop(): Removes an item from the beginning using the first pointer.

-c) merge(): Links the first pointer second stack as next of last pointer of first list.
+c) merge(): Links the first pointer second stack as next of the last pointer of the first list.

-Can we do it if we are not allowed to use extra pointer?
+Can we do it if we are not allowed to use an extra pointer?

-We can do it with circular linked list.
-The idea is to keep track of last node in linked list.
-The next of last node indicates top of stack.
+We can do it with a circular linked list.
+The idea is to keep track of the last node in the linked list.
+The next of the last node indicates the top of the stack.

-a) push(): Adds the new item as next of last node.
+a) push(): Adds the new item as next of the last node.

 b) pop(): Removes next of last node.

-c) merge(): Links the top (next of last) of second list to the top (next of last) of first list.
-And makes last of second list as last of whole list.
+c) merge(): Links the top (next of last) of the second list to the top (next of last) of the first list.
+And makes last of the second list as last of the whole list.

 This article is contributed by Rahul Gupta.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above